 Tahoe Meadows Snow Play Area - Tahoe Meadows has separate areas for snowmobiling and non-motorized snow recreation.
 The area is along both sides of Nevada 431 (Mt.
 Rose Highway), about 15 miles from Reno and the intersection of 431 and US 395.
 It's mostly public land within the Humboldt-Toiyabe National Forest.
 You go past Mt.
 Rose Ski Tahoe and you'll see Tahoe Meadows just to the west of the Mt.
 Rose Summit.
 When I've been there, the shoulders on both side have been plowed, making for plenty of parking.
 It's right along the highway, though, so be careful unloading and loading your car.
 The snowmobile area is on the north side of the highway.
 I've got a gallery of Tahoe Meadows pictures so you can check out this excellent snow play area.

 Galena Creek Visitor Center and Recreation Area - You can get to Galena Creek Visitor Center and Recreation Area easily from Reno, even when it's tough going higher up in the mountains.
 There are no big sledding and tubing hills, but you can snowshoe the summer hiking trails like Thomas Creek, build a snowman or snow fort, have a snowball fight, and let your dog enjoy a romp in the snow.
 It's also a beautiful place for winter photography.
 To get there, take the first entrance to Galena Creek Recreation Area from the Mt.
 Rose Highway, just after the road enters the forest.
 Drive past the Visitor Center to the parking area at the end of the road and you're there.
-Be sure to check out the "Programs and Events at Galena Creek Visitor Center" for fun family things to do every season of the year.
+Be sure to check out the Galena Creek Visitor Center calendar for fun family things to do every season of the year.